Ozziekins/DS_project2/README.md

   - Initialize the client storage on a new system, should remove any existing file in the dfs root directory and return available size.

 - File create:
-  - Should allow to create a new empty file.
+  - Allows creation of a new empty file.

 - File read:
-  - Should allow to read any file from DFS (download a file from the DFS to the Client side).
+  - Allows reading any file from DFS (download a file from the DFS to the Client side).
 - File write:
-  - Should allow to put any file to DFS (upload a file from the Client side to the DFS)
+  - Allows putting any file to DFS (upload a file from the Client side to the DFS)

 - File delete:
-  - Should allow to delete any file from DFS
+  - Allows deleting any file from DFS

 - File info:
-  -  Should provide information about the file (any useful information - size, node id, etc.)
+  -  Provides information about the file (any useful information - size, node id, etc.)

 - File copy:
-  - Should allow to create a copy of file.
+  - Allows creating a copy of file.

 - File move:
-  - Should allow to move a file to the specified path.
+  - Allows moving a file to the specified path.

 - Open directory:
-  - Should allow to change directory
+  - Allows changing directory

 - Read directory:
-  - Should return list of files, which are stored in the directory.
+  - Returns list of files, which are stored in the directory.

 - Make directory:
-  - Should allow to create a new directory.
+  - Allows creation of a new directory.

 - Delete directory:
-  - Should allow to delete directory.
-If the directory contains files the system should ask for confirmation from the user before deletion.
+  - Allows deletion of a directory.
+If the directory contains files the system asks for confirmation from the user before deletion.